misselvexu/mixmicro-openim/README.md

-# 🥳 Acmedcare+ OpenIM
+# 🥳 Mixmicro OpenIM
 ---
-Acmedcare+ OpenIM is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.
+Mixmicro+ OpenIM is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.

 It offers a variety of features: